Charingchen/CarND-Advance-Lane-Finding/README.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code is in IPython notebook located in ["parameter_tuning.ipynb"](./parameter_tuning.ipynb)
+The code is in Python notebook located in ["parameter_tuning.ipynb"](./parameter_tuning.ipynb) under Camera Calibration section.

-Since we are calibrating the camera using a 9 by 6 chessboard on a flat surface, I have created a variable called `objpoints` that will hold x and y coordination of this 9 by 6 matrix with z = 0, i.e. (0,0,0) ,(1,0,0),(0,1,0)...and so on.
+Since I am calibrating the camera using a 9 by 6 chessboard on a flat surface, I have created a variable called `objpoints` that will hold x and y coordination of this 9 by 6 matrix with z = 0, i.e. (0,0,0) ,(1,0,0),(0,1,0)...and so on.
 This `objpoints` would be the same for all calibration image using this chessboard.

 Then I used `cv2.findChessboardCorners` to find all x and y coordinates of those chessboard corners in each calibration images that took in different angles.

 ![alt text][image1]

-By using a for loop to scan through all the caliration images, I appended all image points found by `cv2.findChessboardCorners` into `imgpoints` and matching number of `objpoints`.
+By using a "for loop" to scan through all the calibration images, I appended all image points found by `cv2.findChessboardCorners` into `imgpoints` and its matching  of `objpoints`.

-Next, I used those points and used `cv2.calibratCamera` to obtained `mtx,dist` that can be used for `cv2.undistort`.
+Next, I used those points and executed `cv2.calibratCamera` to obtained `mtx,dist` that can be used for `cv2.undistort`.
 Following images are the example of the undistorted images

 ![alt text][image2]